tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 [zjit-partial-ssi]: https://github.com/ruby/ruby/pull/15915/changes#diff-a3cbeb79bf318b2aa8cc979260ba03b0204b436f745dd199a0e0c8ea5c871058

+This is fine for branches that are already in the user's source program but sometimes optimization, especially of dynamic languages, adds new branches that were not there before.
+And sometimes these branches get added much later, long after SSA construction.
+What then?
+Can we do something similar and rely on existing infrastructure?

+### During SSA optimization

 * When optimizing SSA: need some mechanism to do the operand-use rewrites for you
   * Why not "just" use union-find?